A-Pisani/MK-TFHE/README.md

     - *MKlweLastPartyDecrypt*: decrypt by removing the last party's mask

 The final improvement is aimed at reducing as maximum as possible the number of keys:
-- Each Broker needs to store 4 keys 1 for each DO and 1 which will be replacing the others
+- Each Aggregator needs to store 4 keys 1 for each DO and 1 which will be replacing the others
 - Each data will need (at most) 3 layers of encryption only